grafana/loki/operator/docs/operator/alerts.md

 ### Steps

-- Adjust the ingestion limits for the affected tenant or add more ingesters
+- Adjust the ingestion limits for the affected tenant or increase the number of ingesters

+## Loki Write Path High Load

+### Impact

+The read path is under high load.

+### Summary

+The query queue is currently under high load.

+### Severity

+`Warning`

+### Access Required

+- Console access to the cluster
+- Edit access to the deployed operator and Loki namespace:
+  - OpenShift
+    - `openshift-logging`
+    - `openshift-operators-redhat`

+### Steps

+- Increase the number of queriers